 AFUE stands for Annual Fuel Utilization Efficiency, a rating system used to determine the efficiency of heating systems.
 It’s measured in a percentage, describing how much of the heater’s consumed energy actually goes into heating the home.
 An AFUE rating of 90% means that 10% of the energy is lost to waste, while an AFUE rating of 80% means that 20% is lost to waste.
 This can have a huge bearing if you’re in the market for a new heater.
-Heating services in Raleigh, NC, can discuss the ins and outs of AFUE ratings with you.
+Contact Ideal Services to discuss heating services along with the ins and outs of AFUE ratings with you.
 Here’s a brief rundown of how AFUE ratings influence your heating installation.

 For more on how AFUE ratings influence your heating installation, or to discuss the particulars of a new furnace with a high AFUE rating, the experts Ideal Services Heating & Cooling are here to help.
-We operate in Raleigh, NC, heating installation is one of our core services, and we want to ensure that you save the most money without skimping on the high quality home heating you naturally expect.
-Call us today to make an appointment.
+Heating installation is one of our core services, and we want to ensure that you save the most money without skimping on the high-quality home heating you naturally expect.
+Call us today 919-557-0004 to make an appointment.
 You’ll be glad you did!